Aging Condo Building? How a Building Envelope Assessment Can Help

 Repairing Your Aging Condo Building

-In working with our condo management clients experiencing aging in their building, we recommend a Building Envelope Assessment (BEA).
-This type of assessment is a report that speaks to the current condition and performance of your building’s envelope – it’s walls, floors, doors, roof, and fenestrations (the openings in the structure, such as windows or skylights).
-This report highlights critical versus non-critical areas of the building that need to be addressed overtime and should provide a ballpark cost for any critical items, allowing your board to budget for repairs.
+In working with our condo management clients experiencing aging in their buildings, we recommend a Building Envelope Assessment (BEA).
+This type of assessment is a report that speaks to the current condition and performance of your building’s envelope – its walls, floors, doors, roof, and fenestrations (the openings in the structure, such as windows or skylights).
+This report highlights critical versus non-critical areas of the building that need to be addressed over time and should provide a ballpark cost for any critical items, allowing your board to budget for repairs.

-The most common examples of issues in a BEA that we’ve come across include:
+The most common examples of issues in a Building Envelope Assessment that we’ve come across include:

 - Water penetration